 Preservation in Progress: Main Street Revitalizes Conrad, Iowa

-Though I now live in Washington, D.C., my home will always be Conrad, Iowa -- population 1,108 and Black Dirt Capital of the World.
+Though I now live in Denver, Colorado, my home will always be Conrad, Iowa -- population 1,108 and Black Dirt Capital of the World.
 Conrad was actually how I first heard about the National Main Street Center, which is now a subsidiary of the National Trust.
 My town boasted one of Main Street Iowa’s original Rural Main Streets (populations less than 5,000) and I have fond memories of when my mom had a business in Conrad and was involved with Main Street.

 Each time I go home, I notice small differences, but when I was home during Christmas this past year, major changes were underway.
 As Darla Ubben, the Conrad Chamber-Main Street Program Director, explains in this more in-depth Preservation Leadership Forum blog post, Conrad received a $500,000 Community Development Block Grant to carry out a facade improvement program on 22 storefronts and four rear facades.